secondo-database/secondo/Algebras/Temporal2/readme.txt

 -> nl-rep: should not have internal id
 -> nl->rep mem/log nono
 but database:
-- log + mmpoint have id
+- log + mpoint2 have id

 object lifecycle:
 -> Close: if last ref closed -> persist!?
 At least log?